 When you are an online retailer, you need a logistics company to send your parcels to the end customers.
-In Europe, there are several big ecommerce logistics companies, which sometimes deliver all across the continent.
-In this overview you will find the most important logistics companies in Europe.
+In Europe, there are several big ecommerce logistics companies, some of which deliver all across the continent.
+In this overview, you will find the most important ecommerce logistics companies in Europe.

 Deutsche Post/DHL Express/DHL Parcel

 Deutsche Post DHL is the world’s biggest courier company.
 This German corporation has almost half a million employees all over the world.
 It has several divisions, of which DHL Express and DHL Parcel are the most important ones for online retailers.
 DHL Express delivers packages for business and private customers locally and worldwide, while DHL Parcel is responsible for package delivery on the road in the Benelux for both business as private customers.

 DPD is another major express and parcel service provider that’s originally from Germany.
 In 2006, DPD became the international brand of GeoPost, the parcel and express subsidiary of Le Groupe (which acquired DPD in 2001).
 DPD, rebranded to DPDgroup in 2015, processes 3 million parcels every day and is said to be the second-largest international parcel delivery network in Europe.

 FedEx is an American company, which has a separate service for cross-border shipping.
 FedEx Cross Border (formerly Bongo International) has distribution centers in the United Kingdom and Belgium and offers solutions for online merchants looking to expand to international markets.
 In April 2015, FedEx acquired Dutch delivery company TNT Express.
 Back then, FedEx processed just 10 percent of its logistics in Europe.
 With the acquisition, FedEx becomes an important player in Europe.